 - Attach all peripherals and reboot the system before configuring devices.
 Many of these steps may be accomplished using smit (the System Management Interface Tool).
-See the smit(1) man page for more information. - To obtain error and debugging information about devices and robotic software daemons, the syslogd daemon must be configured to be active.
-See syslogd(1) for more information.
+See the smit (1) man page for more information. - For NetBackup to recognize and communicate with connected devices, and for device discovery to discover devices, NetBackup issues SCSI pass-thru commands to the devices in a configuration.